canerturkmen/hawkeslib/docs/source/api.rst

 the well-known *complete randomness* property of Poisson processes, and also the use of a conjugate prior for the Bayesian case, these methods are implemented just in a few lines of code.

-.. autoclass:: fasthawkes.PoissonProcess
+.. autoclass:: hawkeslib.PoissonProcess
     :members:

-.. autoclass:: fasthawkes.BayesianPoissonProcess
+.. autoclass:: hawkeslib.BayesianPoissonProcess
     :members:

     .. automethod:: __init__